rcgsheffield/sheffield_hpc/FAQs.rst

         dos2unix your_files_filename

-You can / should set your text editor to use Linux endings to avoid this issue.
+You should set your text editor to use Linux endings to avoid this issue.

 ------